oleander/simulation-dvd-rb/report.md

 ![4](resources/4.png)

-It looks like image #3 has the highest warm up period of 200 minutes.
-Adding an extra 50 minutes as a margin would keep us out of the warm range.
+It looks like image #1 and #2 has the highest warm up period of 200 minutes.
+Adding an extra 50 minutes as a margin would keep us out of the warm up range.